usnistgov/BF/content/en/Info/BF Classes/_MEM/MAD.md

 	</tr>
 	<tr>
 			<td>Initialize (pointer) </td>
-	<td>Change the undefined data value a pointer to a meaningful object address; and positions the pointer at the start of the object.</td>
+	<td>Change the undefined data value of a pointer to a meaningful object address; and position the pointer at the start of the object.</td>
 	</tr>
 	<tr>
 			<td>Reposition </td>